ethereum/pm/All Core Devs Meetings/Meeting 57.md

 ## 5.13 Nethereum

-**Hudson**: Nethereum ???
-Is there any other clients that I missed ?
+**Hudson**: Nethereum?
+Is there any other clients that I missed?

 # 6. EWASM & Research Updates

-**Hudson**: Research updates Daniel and Vitalik ?
+**Hudson**: Research updates, Danny and Vitalik?

-**Danny**:  We just released the [05](https://github.com/ethereum/eth2.0-specs/releases/tag/v0.5.0).
-Primarily the phase 0 becon chain protocol and some stuff from phase 1.
+**Danny**: We just released the spec [v0.5.0](https://github.com/ethereum/eth2.0-specs/releases/tag/v0.5.0).
+Primarily the phase 0 beacon chain protocol and some stuff from phase 1.
 The major thing here is that we made the entire spec executable and have a series of State tests which is a big win.
 In Sydney we're going to be doing some sort of like 2.0 Workshop before EDCON  and we're looking into setting up remote participation.
 So I'll be sharing information on that if you're not going to be there.
 Vitalik, anything else?

 **VB**: I mentioned in the call yesterday that we get and I made a lot of progress on the [Light client protocol](https://ethereum-magicians.org/t/eth2-in-eth1-light-clients/2880).
 We are looking at how it makes sense to start implementing.
 Aside from that I would guess the main thing is probably busy roll, stabilizing and the phase 1 game of custody improving quite a bit.
 Also want to repate that we want the feedback on the phase 2 in general.

 **Danny**: I think there's a magician's link recently read kind of dumped the things.
 I remember you have already checked this out at least some of the networking people.
 But there is a basic networking protocol up for review in the beacon chain , [ETH 2.0 spec repo](https://github.com/ethereum/eth2.0-specs/pull/763).
 So if you haven't taken a look and you have some interest in digging into the networking protocol and help me out there please do.

 **Hudson**: Any other researchers have any updates, I think that there's a few others in here if you have anything.

 **Danny**: Oh I don't think there's any EIP written yet, but something that we want to write up soon and push forward in the next hardfork is a BLS 12381 precompile in the EVM that would open up possibilities of utilizing the 2.0 things from 2.0 inside the context.
 Vitalik you want to add anything?

 **VB**: I opened up a [magicians thread](https://ethereum-magicians.org/t/things-to-decide-for-phase-2-copy-from-eth2-0-specs-github-issues/2895) about the light client materials.
 The Eth2 light client inside eth 1 would require precompile and it would very significantly benefit from all data gas cost reduction.
 And that's probably also something that would give us a one-liner that seems to be in line.